andrew-bacon/andrew-bacon.github.io/courses/PHIL510/PHIL510.md

 *A New Introduction to Modal Logic*.
 Hughes and Cresswell.

-Parts I and II of my book, and the first couple of chapters of the second will be more than enough for what we will need.
+Parts I and II of my book, and the first couple of chapters of Hughes and Cresswell will be more than enough for what we will need.